Fur here fur there,

 – German Shepherd, Siberian husky, Alaskan Malamutes, English Setters, Lhasa Apso

-While fur is an excellent insulator and protects the body from all odds, it is also an indicator of your dogs’ health status, while it does add to the beauty of a dog, it is a good reflective mirror that can give you an idea of an underlying issue.
-All dogs are beautiful and loving creatures, but due to certain skin conditions and disease processes, your pet might experience fur loss, rough coat, dull color, loss of luster, etc. While there are many biological conditions that are at play apart from infectious reasons.
+While fur is an excellent insulator and protects the body from all odds, it is also an indicator of your dogs’ health status.
+While it does add to the beauty of a dog, it is a good reflective mirror that can give you an idea of an underlying issue.
+All dogs are beautiful and loving creatures, but due to certain skin conditions and disease processes, your pet might experience fur loss, rough coat, dull color, loss of luster, etc. At the same time, there are many biological conditions that are at play apart from infectious reasons.
 Right from nutritional imbalances to hormonal harmony to seasonal shedding changes, let us have a quick look at what exact mechanism works behind keeping our dogs’ fur shiny, healthy and happy.

 - INFECTIOUS CAUSES

 Bacterial Skin infections are the #1 forerunners that hamper the harmony of skin & fur.
 Dermatitis is one such condition that affects the skin.
-Dermatitis essentially means inflammation of the dermis [skin] and this, in turn, could be caused by a variety of causes.
-Apart from dermatitis, there are other types of bacterial infectious agents that cause pyoderma, folliculitis, etc. Certain ectoparasites too cause loss of fur and dry-scaly skin, for example, Demodex mites and Sarcoptes mites which causes mange.
+Dermatitis essentially means inflammation of the dermis [skin], and this, in turn, could be caused by a variety of causes.
+Apart from dermatitis, there are other types of bacterial infectious agents that cause pyoderma, folliculitis, etc. Certain ectoparasites too cause loss of fur and dry-scaly skin, for example, Demodex mites and Sarcoptes mites, which causes mange.
 You may observe that there is a definitive pattern of fur loss.
-These mites-related infections start with the loss of fur from around the eye region and then later on there is diffuse loss of fur along with secondary bacterial infection.
-Also, during parasitic load, [intestinal worms] there may be rough hair coat, dull colour of fur which could be observed.
+These mites-related infections start with the loss of fur from around the eye region, and then, later on, there is diffuse loss of fur along with secondary bacterial infection.
+Also, during parasitic load, [intestinal worms] there may be rough hair coat, dull color of fur which could be observed.

 WHAT HAPPENS HERE?